 Following my move to London in July, 2010, I suffered a never-ending discriminatory harassment and discrimination campaign on the basis of my Eastern European origin orchestrated by managers and supported by the team.
 Despite my numerous requests for help to my managers and the team, nothing every changed and their hostility only ever got worse.

 A complete account of the events is outlined in Timeline of Events.

 In November and December 2014, I was contacted by Citi Investigation Unit and invited to a meeting in Citi’s offices.
-In the meeting I was questioned for 1 hour and 20 minutes about the conduct of my managers, which I did in a meeting and in writing.
+In the meeting I was questioned for 1 hour and 20 minutes about the conduct of my managers.
 Meanwhile, Citi’s HR department issued an internal written warning in the form of an e-mail advising my colleagues not to communicate with me and also installed a firewall blocking my e-mails to everyone in Citigroup globally.

-In January 2015, I was left with no other choice but to start my legal case against Citi, which has been going on ever since.
+In January 2015, I was left with no other choice but to start my legal case against Citi.